 In February 2023, the Company completed a registered direct offering, which resulted in the issuance and sale of 14,320,000 shares of its common stock and warrants to purchase up to 14,320,000 shares of common stock at a combined offering price of \$2.095 per share and accompanying warrant, and received net proceeds of \$27.6 million after deducting placement agent fees and offering expenses.
 The warrants are equity-classified, have an exercise price of \$1.97 per share of common stock, are exercisable immediately following their issuance, and will expire five years from the date of issuance.
-During the three months ended June 30, 2023, warrants were exercised in exchange for 920,000 shares of common stock resulting in proceeds of \$1.8 million.
+During the nine months ended September 30, 2023, warrants were exercised in exchange for 1,020,000 shares of common stock resulting in proceeds of \$2.0 million.

-In December 2020, the Company entered into the Sales Agreement with Jefferies LLC (Jefferies) as sales agent, pursuant to which it may, from time to time, issue and sell common stock with an aggregate value of up to \$50.0 million in "at-the-market" (ATM) offerings under the Company's Registration Statement on Form S-3 (File No. 333-251061) filed with the SEC on December 1, 2020.
+In December 2020, the Company entered into an Open Market Sale Agreement (the Sales Agreement) with Jefferies LLC (Jefferies) as sales agent, pursuant to which it may, from time to time, issue and sell common stock with an aggregate value of up to \$50.0 million in "at-the-market" (ATM) offerings under the Company's Registration Statement on Form S-3 (File No. 333-251061) filed with the SEC on December 1, 2020.
 Sales of common stock, if any, pursuant to the Sales Agreement, may be made in sales deemed to be an "at the market offering" as defined in Rule 415(a) of the Securities Act, including sales made directly through the Nasdaq Global Market or on any other existing trading market for the Company's common stock.
 The Company is required to pay Jefferies a commission equal to three percent of the gross sales proceeds and has provided Jefferies with customary indemnification rights.
-No securities were issued pursuant to the Sales Agreement during the six months ended June 30, 2023.
-As of June 30, 2023, there was \$37.8 million of available capacity under the Sales Agreement.
+During the nine months ended September 30, 2023, 9,805,457 shares were sold under the Sales Agreement at a weighted average price per share of \$0.21, resulting in net proceeds to the Company after deducting fees, commissions and other expenses related to the offering of approximately \$1.9 million.
+There is approximately \$35.6 million of available capacity under the Sales Agreement as of the date of this Quarterly Report on Form 10-Q.